devbydenis/fgo24-react-redux/README.md

 ## Description

 This project is a basic React application scaffolded with Vite, styled using Tailwind CSS, and powered by a Node.js environment.
-It is developed as part of the FGO24 (Full-stack Golang 2024) bootcamp to demonstrate react-hook-form & react-router-dom by building a google form clone
+It is developed as part of the FGO24 (Full-stack Golang 2024) bootcamp to demonstrate redux in react works by building a google form clone

 ## ✨ Features